datawakes/woodbrook/content/dues.md

 For 2021, our annual dues remain at $200 per household and are due by February 28, 2021.
 Checks should be made out to Woodbrook Civic Association and sent to Kathy Kammer at 106 Country Club Dr.

-A new alternative for 2021 is paying via Paypal.
-To cover the Paypal processing fees, we ask that those using the Paypal option please send $205.
-You can utilize your existing Paypal account or non-Paypal users can pay with a credit card by clicking the Paypal box below. {{< raw_html >}}</td>
+A new alternative for 2021 is paying via PayPal.
+To cover the PayPal processing fees, we ask that those using the PayPal option please send $205.
+You can utilize your existing PayPal account or non-PayPal users can pay with a credit card by clicking the PayPal box below. {{< raw_html >}}</td>
       <td>&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; </td>
       <td style="vertical-align:top;">{{< /raw_html >}}
 **Current Naughty List:**